ElryGH/docker-FMD2/README.md

 # Deprecation (Archive) Warning

-I, along with many others, [had](https://github.com/Banh-Canh/docker-FMD2/issues/22) & [have](https://github.com/ElryGH/docker-FMD2/issues/5) ongoing permission issues and 0Kbps speeds with the Dockerized version (all thanks to WINE).
+I & many others, [had](https://github.com/Banh-Canh/docker-FMD2/issues/22) & [have](https://github.com/ElryGH/docker-FMD2/issues/5) permission issues and 0Kbps speeds with the Docker version (all thanks to WINE).
-Banh finally had enough and passed the repository to me.
-I made every attempt to fix these WINE-related issues, but it didn't work out...
+Banh had enough and gave the repo to me.
+I made multiple attempts to fix these issues, but it didn't work out...
-As of today, I am officially giving up on this unfortunate, seemingly unfixable mess that is WINE on Docker and archiving this project.
+As of today, I am officially giving up on this seemingly unfixable mess that is WINE on Docker and archiving this project.
 I'll be moving to a Windows Nano VPS, where everything runs without any of these problems.</br>
 I'm sorry I couldn't fix it, <ins>but WINE had other plans</ins>.